 The Y5 class is taught by Mrs Tamsin Pulley.
-Teaching and Learning is supported by Miss Emma Latus and Mrs Jayne Pascoe.
+Teaching and Learning is supported by Miss Emma Latus.

-Our topic for this term is 'Who told the story of Beowulf?'
+Our topic for this half term is 'Wild Wonders'.

 In year 5, children still need to read lots!
 All children are expected to read at home most nights for 15 - 20 minutes either to themselves or with an adult.
 This could be their school Accelerated Reader book, listening to a story read by someone else or sharing a favourite book.
 All are equally valuable.
 Talking about what they have read is also vital to help develop comprehension skills.
 This is particularly beneficial to the children when completing their Accelerated Reader quizzes.
 All children have a reading record book in which parents, carers or the children themselves can record what they have read or make any comments.